Ashwagandha: benefits, dosage, contraindications

 Sedative

-Studies on animals suggest that Ashwagandha has sedative properties on the central nervous system.
-Ashwagandha promotes sleep due to its potentiating effect on signaling via GABA-A receptors.
+Animal studies suggest that Ashwaganda has sedative properties on the central nervous system.
+Ashwaganda promotes sleep due to its potentiating effect on signaling via GABA-A receptors.

 Usages associés